Composer applications for our 2019 festival are open until March 22, 2019!

 Composer video reels may include a selection from one film or clips from multiple films and may include re-scores.
 The sample PDF need not match a clip from your reel but should be a representative example of your notation.

 Prizes will be awarded at the festival including Best Picture and Best Score, chosen by audience vote.
-Films winning Best Picture and Best Score will receive a completed studio recording of their score.
+All participating films will receive a completed studio recording of their score.

 Recording of Scores

 A recording session with Helix Collective will be scheduled for all participating film scores shortly after the 2019 festival.
 Recording of all the festival scores will be provided by the festival and made possible by our sponsors.